 Space is limited and booking essential.
-After registering your interest, a pre-enrolment questionnaire will be emailed to ensure the project is right for you.
+After registering your interest on Eventbrite, a link to a pre-enrolment questionnaire will be included in your confirmation email to ensure the project is right for you.
+Please complete this and return to the email address included on the form.
 As spaces are limited and to avoid any disappointment please complete and return the form as soon as possible.
-Exact date, time and venue details will be confirmed after confirmation of your place.
+Exact date, time and venue details will be confirmed nearer the time.

 What is it?

 Recovery is a process of transformation that reconfigures a person’s identity.
 Working with the transformative qualities of materials can parallel this process.
 We will use creative thinking together with art making, to explore your recovery journey.
 Utilising the visual arts as a tool for health and wellbeing we seek to open-up new ways of knowing and understanding recovery.